Advertiser Disclosure

 Air Canada Pauses Changes to Seat Selection Policy at Check-In

-Update: Air Canada has paused the implementation of changes to its seat selection policy at check-in for passengers on Economy (Basic) and Economy (Standard) fares.
-This article has been updated to reflect the announcement.
+Air Canada has paused implementing changes to its seat selection policy at check-in for passengers travelling on select economy fares.

 Air Canada has paused making changes to the way passengers booked on specific fares can select seats upon check-in.
 The airline had previously implemented the changes, but has paused making the changes to a later date, citing operational reasons.